We are open by appointment only and we can’t wait to see you! Please ensure you wear a face mask when visiting us.

 We are pleased to welcome the Ford Focus to the hybrid revolution, now available with a Mild Hybrid engine

 Not only has the Ford Puma seen a dramatic revamp with stylish new looks and new features, but it now boasts a super-efficient hybrid powertrain.

 Now available as a plug-in hybrid, the ford Mondeo is sleek, stylish and more economic than ever.

-The return of the popular Ford Kuga SUV brings with it a whole host of new technologies, so it's only right it comes with a Plug-in Hybrid and Mild Hybrid powertrain too.
+The return of the popular All-New Ford Kuga SUV brings with it a whole host of new technologies, so it's only right it comes with a Plug-in Hybrid and Mild Hybrid powertrain too.